 - Cut chilies into pieces by making 3 to 4 pieces of each chilly.

 - Take the grinder jar and put all the above pieces into it.

 - Add split Bengal gram also into the jar.
-(If fried gram is not available at your place, you may buy the raw (but split) Bengal gram and dry fry it in your pan until its colour changes slightly to a bit reddish and use it.
+(If fried gram is not available at your place, you may buy the raw (but split) Bengal gram and dry fry it in your pan until its color changes slightly to a bit reddish and use it.
 It may consume a little bit extra water to grind.
-But it is also as tasty as fried gram.
+But it is also as tasty as the fried gram.